mobizt/ESP32-Mail-Client/README.md

 ## Prerequisites

-For library version 1.2.0 and newer, STARTTLS was supported and can be enable automatically when port 587 for SMTP was used or can set manually thrugh smtpData.setSTARTTLS(true) and for IMAP through imapData.setSTARTTLS(true).
+For library version 1.2.0 or newer, STARTTLS was supported and can be enable automatically when port 587 for SMTP was used or can set manually thrugh smtpData.setSTARTTLS(true) and for IMAP through imapData.setSTARTTLS(true).